 *PLEASE NOTE: As with any medical related issues, it's best to seek the advice from a qualified medical practitioner.
 The information provided is not to be used or relied on for any diagnostic purposes and should not be used as a substitute for professional diagnosis and treatment.

-To address this issue, Thompson Tee co-founders Billy and Randy spent more than 10 years developing the only patented sweat proof technology called Hydro-Shield, which is embedded in the underarms of every premium Thompson Tee to fight sweat all day long.
+Obvious sweat marks are embarrassing and avoidable.
+That's why Thompson Tee co-founders Billy and Randy spent more than 10 years developing the only patented sweat proof technology called Hydro-Shield.
+The sweat shields are embedded in the underarms of every premium Thompson Tee undershirt to fight sweat all day long.

 This lightweight layering system traps heat and moisture and allows it to evaporate rather than seep through to your outer layer – providing relief from wet marks and yellowing that quickly destroy your clothing and your confidence.